b2broker/dolt/README.md

 time of the application, after which it will be stopped;
 * STOPTIME (duration: N[ns|us|ms|s|m|h] or their combination), — defines for how long it will takes to stop the application;

+Health Checks
+---

+Liveliness of main application will performed by additional application called healthprobe.
+It will be invoked by Docker via HEALTHCHECK directive declared in Dockerfile.
+Each time, it will try to GET against URL defined in HEALTHURI or `http://localhost:8080/health` by default, and regarding success it will inform docker about that.